goauthentik/authentik/website/docs/add-secure-apps/flows-stages/flow/index.md

 A flow is a method of describing a sequence of stages.
 A stage represents a single verification or logic step.
 By connecting a series of stages within a flow (and optionally attaching policies as needed) you can build a highly flexible process for authenticating users, enrolling them, and more.

-For example, a standard login flow would consist of the following stages:
+For example a standard login flow would consist of the following stages:

 -   **Identification stage**: user identifies themselves via a username or email address
 -   **Password stage**: the user's password is checked against the hash in the database